Sr Helen Malone RIP: “I was so grateful to God that he put up with me”Print

-And the first Friday of every month, she goes to the Carnsworth Aged Care facility in Kew to share a Prayer and Song session with the residents and to be with the afterwards for a cuppa and a chat..
+And the first Friday of every month, she went to the Carnsworth Aged Care facility in Kew to share a Prayer and Song session with the residents and to be with the afterwards for a cuppa and a chat..

 Her mother had died in 1933 at the age of 37, when Sr Helen was just under 10.
 She was the eldest of four – Michael, three years her junior, Jan, four years younger, and baby Adrian who died at three months of whooping cough.
 An aunt of her Dad’s helped out for two or three years with the young family.
 After this, a widow, Mrs Robson, was employed to look after the children and the household.
 She endeared herself to the household straight away as Auntie Mazie, a much loved by all until her death some 40 years later.